qpdf/qpdf/manual/cli.rst

    The ``--add-attachment`` flag and its options may be repeated to add multiple attachments.
 Please see :ref:`add-attachment` for additional details.

+.. qpdf:option:: --copy-attachments-from file [options] --

+   .. help: start copy attachment options

+      The --copy-attachments-from flag and its options may be repeated to copy attachments from multiple files.
+Run qpdf --help=copy-attachments for details.

+   This flag starts copy attachment options, which are used to copy attachments from other files.

+   The ``--copy-attachments-from`` flag and its options may be repeated to copy attachments from multiple files.
+Please see :ref:`copy-attachments` for additional details.

 .. qpdf:option:: --remove-attachment=key